 Successful construction operations manage multiple worksites right alongside bidding for tomorrow’s contracts.
-A CRM for construction companies simplifies many bid procurement, marketing, and contract task-management activities so site managers can re-focus on what they should — completing a safe, compliant, on-time, and on-budget project.
+A CRM for construction companies simplifies many bid procurement, marketing, and contract task-management activities so site managers can focus on what they should: completing a safe, compliant, on-time, and on-budget project.

 Mobile CRM is particularly helpful in the construction industry.
-Generate easy-to-read bids and graphic-filled marketing pipeline reports on smartphones or tablets, manage contract documents, and be notified about prospect bids through real-time alerts and sales status updates, all without stepping away from the work zone.
+Generate easy-to-read bids and marketing pipeline reports on smartphones, manage contract documents, and be notified about prospect bids and sales updates through real-time alerts—all without stepping away from the work zone.

-Contracting CRM software simplifies many of the demands faced by these specialty site technicians.
-From developers and concrete pourers, flooring and fencing contractors to carpenters, landscapers, and electricians, subcontractors save themselves hours of back-office sales and administrative work when using the right CRM system.
+CRM for contractors simplifies many of the demands faced by these specialty site technicians.
+From flooring and landscapers to fencing contractors, they can save hours of back-office sales and administrative work when using the right CRM system.

-CRM software notifies contractors to project and task management status alerts at their fingertips.
-Contractors can track progress reports across all worksites, send updates to clients remotely, and track which bid types are their most successful — and gain insights into why.
+CRM software notifies contractors of project and task management status alerts at their fingertips.
+They can easily track progress reports across all worksites, send updates to clients remotely, track which bid types are their most successful, and gain insights into why.

 4. SMBs and Large Corporations

-Large corporations — those with more than 500 employees — look to CRM systems for different reasons.
-Streamlining their procurement, sales, and marketing data into one piece of software provides a solution to the often complex, often duplicative sales and accounting efforts of siloed marketing funnels.
-Work is streamlined and information synthesized, with teams turning more collaborative — and productive — as a result.
+Large corporations (with more than 500 employees) look to CRM software for different reasons.
+Streamlining their procurement, sales, and marketing data into one source provides a solution to the often complex and duplicative siloed funnels.
+With a CRM, work is now streamlined, information is synthesized, and teams can collaborate without lags.

-The benefits of the CRM process are not industry specific.
-It bears repeating that customer relationship management is for any business, of any size, in any sector wishing to build stronger, more meaningful—and therefore profitable—relationships with clients.
+Seeing the vast capabilities and benefits of CRM, CRM is for everyone.
+It helps any business of any size in any sector wishing to build stronger, more meaningful—and therefore profitable—relationships with clients.

 The Importance of Choosing a CRM for Your Business

 Recognizing the importance of customer relationship management is one thing.
 Acting on that knowledge and picking the right CRM software for your operations is another.
-How do you know you’re getting a system that’ll streamline your sales process in needed areas, will be easy to adopt, and won’t require complex employee training or extensive process overhaul — and where do you even begin the search?
+How do you know you’re getting a system that’ll streamline your sales process in needed areas, will be easy to adopt, and won’t require complex employee training or extensive process overhaul?

 Any business or enterprise interested in CRM software must first ask themselves the following:

-- Scalability: As noted earlier, select a CRM process that can grow with your business over the years.
+- Scalability – select a CRM process that can grow with your business over the years.
 After all, CRM should be increasing your customer base and your revenue, driving that growth.
 Why select one that can only help you to a certain point?

-- User-friendly: Clean interface design, intuitive software features, and short navigation times between applications are the backbones of today’s best CRM systems.
-A user-friendly CRM system is the surest guarantee your team will adopt it — and you’ll see returns on your investment.
+- User-friendly – clean interface design, intuitive features, and simple navigation are the backbones of today’s best CRM systems.
+A user-friendly CRM system is the surest guarantee your team will adopt it and you’ll see returns on your investment.

-- Actionable reporting: Big data is great.
-Big data that’s actionable is better.
-Pick a CRM software with actionable, highly-visual report generation that doesn’t merely throw raw data points at you but relays specific patterns and insights, which your business can translate into action.
+- Actionable reporting – big data is great—but big data that’s actionable is better.
+Pick CRM software with an actionable report generation feature that doesn’t merely throw raw data points at you but relays specific patterns and insights, which your business can translate into action.